jbwincek/Plie/docs/index.rst

 Plié: A Python Terminal User Interface Library
 ==============================================

 Plié adds helper functions and context managers to `Curtsies`_ for creating more complex TUIs.
+One of my main goals with Plié is to keep it simple, straight forward and Pythonic.

 .. _Curtsies: https://github.com/thomasballinger/curtsies